Yet another Chinese phone maker wants to break into the US

 At the same time, Honor President George Zhao laid out his strategy of getting into the US: He'll first appeal to customers, then lean on that buzz to get a carrier or two to work with him.

-Honor marks the latest in a wave of Chinese companies opting to come to the US with the promise of cheap phones packed with higher end specifications or appealing features such as dual cameras and fingerprint sensors.
-For consumers, the influx of such companies means more quality options on the mid to low end, particularly for anyone willing to do some homework.
-But Honor faces the same challenge as companies such as ZTE, Alcatel and its parent Huawei: The lack of recognition beyond the most savvy and hardcore Android fans.
+Honor marks the latest in a wave of Chinese companies coming to the US with the promise of cheap phones packed with higher-end specifications or appealing features such as dual cameras and fingerprint sensors.
+For consumers, the influx of such companies means more quality options from the midrange to the low end, particularly for anyone willing to do some homework.
+But Honor faces the same challenge as did ZTE, Alcatel and its parent, Huawei: a lack of recognition beyond the most savvy and hardcore Android fans.

-But Zhao said he is focused on fostering interest with US customers through his products.
+But Zhao said he's focused on fostering interest with US customers through his products.

 "We want to build our reputation with the consumer," Zhao said in an interview following the press conference.